Broomfield family desperate to find missing Freedom Service Dog

 BROOMFIELD, Colo.
-(KDVR) — The Freedom Service Dog that has changed 29-year-old Claire Duclose’s life is missing.
+(KDVR) — The Freedom Service Dog that has changed 29-year-old Claire Duclos’ life is missing.
 Her entire family is heartbroken.

 The 9-year-old black Labrador Australian shepherd mix named Frosty wandered away from a home near West 136th Avenue and Aspen Street in Broomfield on Friday, July 24.